 In this course, students will analyze the fundamental theories and principles of network security.
 They will also evaluate network security applications, including firewalls, cryptography, defense in depth, intrusion detection systems (IDS), and intrusion prevention systems (IPS).
-In addition, students will develop technical skills on network security tools and defensive countermeasures.
+In addition, students will develop technical skills on defensive network tools and security countermeasures.
 Furthermore, students will practice acquired skills by completing lab exercises.
 (Prerequisites: PRG2161)